pagdot/MdToReveal.js/README.md

 I'd like to get ideas and feedback on how to improve the sample presentation and additional content.

-Please use the issues or propose changes with merge requests.
+Please use the issues or propose changes in pull requests.

 ## License